Last updated on: December 10th, 2025

 The three point lighting technique is a classic Hollywood lighting technique.
 There are many more lighting techniques out there, but this is the most basic one and it can be developed into many other variations.If you want to learn how to set up light in a scene, you have to start from this scheme.
 It is built from key light, fill light and backlight.

-Before you start working on the Three points light scheme
+Before you start working on the three-point light scheme

 You can start working on lighting only after the shot has been set and the camera angle has been chosen.
-You have to make sure you know, where the actors will stand, move and wich way they will face.
-You should also think what is allegedly the main source of light in the scene (is it the window in the room, the lamp etc).
+You have to make sure you know where the actors will stand, move, and which way they will face.
+You should also think about what is allegedly the main source of light in the scene (is it the window in the room, the lamp etc).

 Key light